TonyTangAndroid/Wood/README.md

     See the License for the specific language governing permissions and limitations under the License.

-## Other Open Source Libraries
-1. [SqliteManager](https://github.com/Ashok-Varma/SqliteManager) : Sqlite Manager is a Dev Debug tool that helps to manage(Edit, Add, Clear) your android Sqlite Databases.
-2. [SharedPrefManager](https://github.com/Ashok-Varma/SharedPrefManager) : SharedPref Manager is a Dev Debug tool that helps to manage(Edit, Add, Clear) your android Shared Preferences.
-3. [BottomNavigation](https://github.com/Ashok-Varma/BottomNavigation) : This Library helps users to use Bottom Navigation Bar (A new pattern from google) with ease and allows ton of customizations.

 [mavenAarDownload]: https://repo1.maven.org/maven2/com/tonytangandroid/android/wood/1.4.0/wood-1.4.0.aar
 [googlePlayStoreLink]: https://play.google.com/store/apps/details?id=com.tonytangandroid.wood.sample
 [chuckLink]: https://github.com/jgilfelt/chuck